Increase blog engagement: 8 tips to boost shares and comments

 Do you want your readers to engage with your blog?
 Want them to comment and share your post on social media?
 Want them to come back to your blog and read your next post?
-So, how do you achieve that?
-In this post, I’ll first explain the importance of blog engagement for SEO.
-After that, I’ll give 7 tips on how to increase the engagement of the audience to your blog.
+Then you want to increase your blog engagement.
+In this post, I’ll explain what this is, why it’s important for SEO and I’ll give you 8 tips on how to increase the engagement of the audience to your blog!

 So, what is blog engagement exactly?